-- (1) All Journal entries prepared for all adjustments shall be authorised by the Chief Registrar or any Judicial Officer or Judiciary Staff exercising delegated authority before posting them in the general ledger. - (2) All journal vouchers shall be supported by sufficient explanations, authorizations and documentation to facilitate the accounting adjustments.
+- (3) Any alteration or deletion of any financial record or data whether electronic or manual must be authorised and approved in writing by the Chief Registrar. - 19.
+(1) All Journal entries prepared for all adjustments shall be authorised by the Chief Registrar or any judicial officer or Judiciary staff exercising delegated authority before posting them in the general ledger.